finbarkizito/sql_data_warehouse_project/README.md

 This repository showcases the design and implementation of a modern **SQL Server–based data warehouse**, built end to end to transform raw, fragmented data into a clean, structured, and analytics-ready model.

-The solution follows the **Medallion Architecture**  i.e., Bronze, Silver, Gold which is a widely adopted industry pattern that allows us separate concerns, improve data quality and supports scalable reporting and analytics.
+The solution follows the **Medallion Architecture**  i.e., Bronze, Silver, Gold which is a widely adopted industry pattern that allows us separate concerns, improve data quality all while supporting scalable reporting and analytics.

 ---